jcyuan06/Kcalbeloh-System/README.md

 ### Star Size
 `RealisticStarSize = `: In KSP, the dimensions of stars appear disproportionately larger in comparison to the planets.
 This item aligns the size of stars with that of planets, thereby yielding a more realistic visual aesthetic.
-   - `False`: (Default) Keep the size of stars untouched.
-   - `True`: Adjust the size of stars to the same scale as planets.
+   - `True`		- (Default) Adjust the size of stars to a realistic scale compared with planets.
 It only influences the visual appearance.
 The mass of the stars won't be changed.
+   - `False`	- Keep the size of stars untouched.
    - It only changes Kerbol and the stars in Kcalbeloh system.
 ### Skybox
 `DisableSkybox = `: Whether to disable the skybox bundled with Kcalbeloh System.